fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 ### Deeper type usage

 In the previous exercise, we had three parts of a course, and all parts had the same attributes *name* and *exerciseCount*.
-But what if we needed additional attributes for the parts not all parts have the same attributes?
+But what if we needed additional attributes for the parts where all parts do not have the same attributes?
 How would this look, codewise?
 Let's consider the following example:

 ```js
 const courseParts = [